dputhier/pygtftk/docs/source/presentation.rst

 .. command-output:: gtftk get_example -f gtf | gtftk select_by_key -k feature -v transcript| gtftk tabulate -k gene_id,transcript_id -s "|"
 	:shell:

+.. warning:: By default tabulate will discard any line for which one of the selected key is not defined.
+Use -x (--accept-undef) to print them.

 **Arguments:**